NM-Games/super-splash-bros-2/README.md

 - Collision detection has been changed: players now only feel a little bit of resistance when colliding, but can pass each other now at the same height.
 - Added a local mode where players can connect up to 4 gamepads (e.g. PlayStation or XBox controllers) and fight on a single device.
 - Percentages will **no longer kill players**: instead, a higher percentage means a player is easier pushed away by attacks.
 Percentages cannot exceed 500%.
-- Added several superpowers in addition to shields and squashes.
-Superpowers can now be achieved from item boxes which look like fish.
+- Added several power-ups in addition to shields and squashes.
+Power-ups can now be achieved from item boxes which look like fish.
 - Player appearance is now customizable!
-Players can determine their own name, color and superpower.
+Players can determine their own name, color and power-up.
 - Added the option to remove dummies in Freeplay mode.
 - Added a synthwave theme!
 - Added music and sound effects!
 If you want, you can turn these off in the Settings menu and in the in-game menu.